GrowGeneration Corp Up 342% in 2020 But Still Undervalued

-There are a lot of people with deep pockets who believe GRWG has what it takes to be an industry juggernaut.
-The company is backed by private-equity from the founders of Cronos Group Inc (NASDAQ:CRON), Gotham Green Partners, Navy Capital, and Merida Capital Partners.
+There are many people with deep pockets who believe GrowGeneration has what it takes to be a pot industry juggernaut.
+The company is backed by private equity from the founders of Cronos Group Inc (NASDAQ:CRON), Gotham Green Partners, Navy Capital, and Merida Capital Partners.

-On October 12, GRWG announced it had entered the Arizona market with the acquisition of Hydroponics Depot, the largest indoor and outdoor garden center in Phoenix.
+On October 12, GrowGeneration announced that it had entered the Arizona market with the acquisition of Hydroponics Depot, the largest indoor and outdoor garden center in Phoenix.

-With this acquisition, GrowGen’s portfolio of hydroponic garden centers now includes 29 stores across 11 states.
+With this acquisition, GrowGeneration’s portfolio of hydroponic garden centers now includes 29 stores across 11 states.
 (Source: “GrowGeneration Acquires Phoenix-Based Hydroponics Depot,” GrowGeneration Corp, October 12, 2020.)